Analysis of Air Slide Conveyor Blockage Issues

 Material Impact

-The moisture content of the raw materials significantly contributes to blockages.
-For instance, clay can have a moisture content of 8% to 10%.
-The cement plant uses a single-chamber air-swept drying mill.
-When airflow is too strong, the moisture content of the milled material can exceed 1%.
-High-temperature, sticky materials can clog the pores of the aeration layer, leading to uneven airflow and causing blockages in the air slide conveyor.
-Additionally, during shutdowns, materials left in the conveyor can cool and condense, worsening the blockage.
-To address these issues, the plant implemented the following measures:
+The moisture content of raw materials is an important factor causing blockage.
+For example, the moisture content of clay can reach 8% to 10%.
+The cement plant uses a single chamber air swept drying mill.
+When the air flow is strong, the moisture content of the milled material may exceed 1%.
+High temperature and viscous materials will block the pores of the air passage layer, resulting in uneven air flow and blocking of the air flow conveyor.
+In addition, during shutdown, the residual materials in the conveyor will be cooled and condensed, aggravating the blockage.
+In order to solve these problems, the factory has taken the following measures:

 • Strictly Control Material Moisture: The moisture content of incoming clay is kept below 6%.
 The gas temperature from the mill is controlled between 90 and 100°C, ensuring the moisture content of the milled material does not exceed 0.8%.